pdemeulenaer/databricks-poc-template/README.md

 4. Production

-In this template, we work within a *single* Databricks workspace, so that the different environments are materialized by different Databricks clusters (another, more realistic approach would be to differentiate the environments using multiple Databricks workspaces).
-While the `Development` environment consists of a personal (often single node) interactive cluster, the other environments are materialized with 3 cluster pools
+In this template, we work within a *single* Databricks workspace, so that the different environments are materialized by different Databricks clusters (another, more realistic approach would be to differentiate the environments using *multiple* Databricks workspaces).
+While the `Development` environment consists of a personal (often single node) interactive cluster for each user, the other environments are materialized with a cluster pool each.

 ## The dummy use case and how to modify it

 It consists of an ETL and a supervised classification:

-- The ETL job generates data
+- The ETL job generates data TODO!!!

 ## How to run the CICD pipeline